cGuille/msurl/README.md

 A little nodejs script that handle the Micro$oft .url file format.

 This script is inspired from the Perl version that you can find in [this blog post](http://ubuntugenius.wordpress.com/2009/12/09/how-to-open-url-internet-explorer-shortcuts-in-ubuntu-using-firefox/) (thanks to the author).
-The original script did not work with one of my .url file so I rewrote it using a NodeJS.
+The original script did not work with one of my .url file so I rewrote it using NodeJS (cause I don't know Perl).

 Usage
 =====